Imperial Bedroom: Background

 By 1981, Elvis Costello had released six studio albums in four years.
-Following the release of his country covers album Almost Blue (1981), the artist was facing diminishing popularity, particularly in America, where Trust (1981) and the Taking Liberties (1980) collection of outtakes had only reached the top 30; Armed Forces (1979) and Get Happy!!
-(1980) both reached number the top 15.
+Following the release of his country covers album Almost Blue (1981), the artist was facing diminishing popularity, particularly in America, where Trust (1981) and the Taking Liberties (1980) collection of non-album tracks had only reached the top 30; Armed Forces (1979) and Get Happy!!
+(1980) had both reached the top 15.
 He had experimented musically with Get Happy!!, Trust and Almost Blue, and began to write more introspective lyrics than the angry material of his first three albums.
 However, the weaker commercial performances of these projects caused him to re-evaluate himself as an artist, leading him to take a new direction for his next album.

 Costello's initial vision for his seventh studio project was to record most of it live with minimal overdubs.
 He and his backing band the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation)—spent two weeks rehearsing the material at a remote college in Devon using this method, yielding an eight-track album.
 (Note: All that survives from these rehearsals on the finished album is the screaming introduction and tag that bookends "Man Out of Time".
 Material from these sessions were later released on the 2002 Rhino reissue of the album.)
 Costello eventually settled on using heavy studio experimentation when he found the material sounded too similar to Trust.